alexconerly/Pewlett-Hackard-Analysis/README.md

 ----------------------------------------------

-The following table is a count of the mentorship-eligible employees.
-Note, this table will also be referred back to in the summary section below:
+The following supplementary table is a count of the mentorship-eligible employees.

 -----------------------------------------------